RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: MIPS builds optimized for mips32r2 code generation.
               A quick iperf+openvpn benchmark showed a very measurable performance improvement.
 (N16/N66/AC66)
+   - CHANGED: Increased OpenVPN crt/key fields to allow up to 3499 characters - enough to accomodate even a 4096-bit key.
    - FIXED: Samba binding to WAN interface would cause warnings about WINS/master browser (regression in 374)
    - FIXED: The ARM kernel was missing the Advanced IP Routing option,